 All our maternity staff are always here to help, and are available for advice and support whenever you need it.
 We will endeavour to provide you with the most up to date information relating to pregnancy and birth.

 For further information please follow the link to the joint guidance from the Royal College of Midwives and the Royal College of Obstetrics and Gynaecology

 Baby Lifeline have also produced three posters for advice and support during and after pregnancy.
 Click here for information on pregnancy, birth and after-birth support during Covid-19.

 Advice for women attending scans

-From Monday 13th July 2020, pregnant women are permitted to attend their 20 week anomaly scan with ONE other person.
+From Monday 14th September 2020, pregnant women are permitted to attend their 12 week scan (NT or dating scan) and 20 week (anomaly) scan with ONE other person.